Updated on 2025-10-28 views 5 mins read

 Conclusion

 Whenever you encounter an error connecting to Apple ID server, you don’t have to panic.
 The problem can be solved using any of the solutions recommended on this page.
 All you just need is to follow the steps for each solution correctly.
-However, if you need an ultimate solution to fix the Apple ID not connecting to the server quickly, we advise you to use Passixer iPhone Unlocker to remove Apple ID from the iPhone.
+However, if you need a solution to remove Apple ID from iPhone without password, we advise you to use Passixer iPhone Unlocker.
 It makes the process more straightforward.